-The retirement benefit costs are actuarially determined using the projected unit credit method.
+The retirement benefits cost is actuarially determined using the projected unit credit method.
 This method reflects services rendered by employees to the date of valuation and incorporates assumptions concerning employees' projected salaries.
 The calculation of defined benefit liability is performed by a qualified actuary.